North-Brother Islands

 Itinerary Highlights

-• The SS Thistlegorm is probably the most famous wreck in the Red Sea.
+• The SS Thistlegorm is probably the most famous Wreck in the Red Sea.

 • The reef at Abu Nuhas is famous for wrecks.
-There are 4 wrecks, which are today an attraction point for divers all around the world.
+There are 4 Wrecks, which are today an attraction point for divers all around the world.
 For example the Greek cargo ship GIANNIS D, which ran aground the reef on 19th April 1984 and sank a short time afterwards.

 • The steamship CARNATIC struck the reef in September 1869.
 She sank the following day as the weather worsened.She lies in about 26m depths.